CBEP-SoCB-Details/CBEP_Sediment/Derived_Data/Prepare_data.md

 parameters.

-Additional details on the SQuiRT tables are available in the archives containing data on analysis of toxic compounds in Porland Harbor sediments, available at <https://github.com/ccb60/PortlandHarborToxics>
+Additional details on the SQuiRT tables are available in the archives containing data on analysis of toxic compounds in Portland Harbor sediments, available at <https://github.com/ccb60/PortlandHarborToxics>
 .